-Axolotls are studied in the science community and are of particular interest for cardiologists and cardiology researchers.
-It’s been discovered that they have a mutant gene that causes heart failure in human embryos.
+Axolotls are studied by researchers in the science field and are particularly interesting to cardiologists and cardiology researchers.
+The creature has a mutant gene which causes heart failure in human embryos.

 It’s not just rare salamanders who can regrow their organs, however.
 When a biopsy is taken from an internal organ, these organs can heal themselves and repair what was lost/taken.
 Skin, however, is the most common example of regeneration that we see (and yes, skin is an organ!).
-Any scrapes or cuts will repair themselves with time, although scars are pretty likely.
+Any scrapes or cuts will repair themselves with time, Any scrapes or cuts will repair themselves with time, although scars are pretty likely.
 We’re constantly shedding skin cells and growing new ones, regardless of injury.

 Antlers and Teeth

 Deer, moose, elk, and other mammals with antlers will regularly shed these unique parts of their body.
-As common a fact as this is, we rarely think about how incredible it is for antlers — sometimes weighing as much as 60 lbs. — in just three months.
+As common a fact as this is, we rarely think about how incredible it is for antlers — sometimes weighing as much as 60 lbs. — to be regrown in just three months.